ComposableFi/composable/code/xcvm/SPEC.md

 ### Encoding

 Different chains may choose to accept different encoding as the main entry point for contract calls.
-Such encodings can be `scale`, `ethabi`, or `bors` but are not limited to these alone.
+Such encodings can include but are not limited to `scale`, `ethabi`, or `bors`.
 Chain-to-chain calls are always in a single encoding: `protobuf`, which is used within the transport.

 `protobuf` generally not deterministic.
 XCVM restricts encoders and decoders to deterministic subset of protobuf.